illusori/mixxx-behringer-cmdstudio2a/README.md

 Intent of this mode is to help you prepare or cue up a track.

 How you make use of the hotcues is up to you, but I like to stick the start/end of the beat or the melody (whichever makes sense for the track) on hotcue 5 and 7, and colour them Green for Groove; then stick start/end vocals on 6 and 8, colouring them Violet for Vocals.

+### Assign B button

+The *Assign B* button is your loop enable/disable/remove and save/load button.

+* Press once to toggle whether your current loop is enabled or disabled.
+* With mode-shift or mode-lock active *Assign B* will delete the current loop.
+* If you hold *Assign B* down, pressing the hotcue 1-4 buttons will save the current loop to the hotcue or load it if one is already saved.
+* Holding *Assign B* while mode-shifted or mode-locked and pressing hotcue 1-4 will clear the hotcue.
+This finger-twister is provided to preserve expected button combo behaviours, but you may find it easier to just use the regular hotcue clearing controls from within sample editing mode.

+For simplicity, hotcues 5-8 aren't reachable for now to save loops to.
+This may change in a future version.